 I’ve been open and honest about my student loan debt.
 It’s suffocating and probably a mistake.
 Some days I wish I hadn’t gone to grad school, because the percentage of my work that entails what I learned is minimal, but I did and I recognize my own personal responsibility about it.
 I have to pay it back no matter what the cost and no matter long it takes.
 No one made me pull out a loan for school.

-You wouldn’t ask your employer to include a loan reimbursement for your mortgage, or your car, or your credit card debt as part of your benefits package.
+You wouldn’t ask your employer to include a loan reimbursement for your mortgage, or your car, or your credit card debt, or starting your side small business as part of your benefits package (the latest could be managed by Lendgenius for short term loans).
 What is the difference here?
 The student loan operation is already so far from the reality of life.
 You don’t pay your mortgage back based on income.
 You can’t refinance your house at a lower amount because you lose your job or take a pay cut.

 This is the federal government we’re talking about here.
 If you offer a tax deduction for it, you’re encouraging a subsidy.